NHOrus/srwq-compilation/disc-2/episode-05.md

 "The heroes of Earth united to stop them, but the conflict escalated, until finally a weapon was made that decided the whole thing.
 The Dark Eva Nova shattered our world, our universe, and left us here..."

 Mireniamu nods.
 "You can see, Ms Tarask, why we'd like to avoid a conflict with these people."
-Goddamn Sandwitches Sat 27 Mar 2010 02:44:39 No.4763101 Report
-Quoted By: >>4763106
->>4763090
-Wait...
-So Mr Mireniamu is from W as well?
-I did not realize that...
-Assuming it is just us in here, it might be time to spill the beans.
-Anonymous Sat 27 Mar 2010 02:45:39 No.4763106 Report
-Quoted By: >>4763111
->>4763101
-No, he isn't.
-Gilliam Yaeger !q0uEtog.ao Sat 27 Mar 2010 02:46:39 No.4763110 Report
->>4763090
-Here we go...
-Goddamn Sandwitches Sat 27 Mar 2010 02:46:39 No.4763111 Report
->>4763106
-Hmm...

-Oh, I guess you are right.
-I simply misread some of Akanes lines as his.
-Stealthyboy !fchRKomfls Sat 27 Mar 2010 02:49:39 No.4763118 Report
-Quoted By: >>4763327
->>4763090
-Maybe we can question Akane on what the Arcus pilot was saying about us interfacing with the next level.
-Sciencegar Sciencebolt Sat 27 Mar 2010 02:53:39 No.4763131 Report
-Quoted By: >>4763163 >>4763170 >>4763184
 "Well, if they could just blow up the universe, why didn't they do it last night?"

 Akane raises a finger.
 "Two nights ago, actually."

 "My point is, they're probably no better off than the rest of us are, a couple of mechs hidden in a cave somewhere.
 We don't need to shit our pants over this."

-"Katina...their technology is incredible.
+"Katina... their technology is incredible.
 They have generate new mechs basically from thin air, by copying the memory they have of mechs and pilots.
 If they get power to reactivate their technology, they can create an whole army and take over this world in no time.
 We need to find them and convince them, or stop them, before that happens."

-".....FFFFFFuck!!!
+"...FFFFFFuck!!!
 Why can I have enemies that don't cheat?!?!"

 Mireniamu coughs politely.
-"More to the point, Ms Tarask...Tokugawa, even if we link up with all the other Crescent Islands, isn't in the right condition to fight a protracted war with that kind of foe.
+"More to the point, Ms Tarask...
+Tokugawa, even if we link up with all the other Crescent Islands, isn't in the right condition to fight a protracted war with that kind of foe.
 Maybe, given a few months to prepare ourselves, we can make new weapons to fight such things, but as it stands, we must avoid more encounters with them before they're ready.
 That means, any reason they would have to come to Edo would have to be shunted aside."

-"You mean...Like me and Akane."
+"You mean...
+Like me and Akane."

 "Exactly.
 Luckily, you have an excuse to leave anyway, and we have a job for you."
-Anonymous Sat 27 Mar 2010 03:02:39 No.4763163 Report
->>4763131
-Oh good.
-Well then.
-ARE YOU GUYS READY?!
-Goddamn Sandwitches Sat 27 Mar 2010 03:03:39 No.4763170 Report
->>4763131
-Well I guess we know who fucked up or plan now.
-GUNDAMU !0smG1gQz9c Sat 27 Mar 2010 03:07:39 No.4763184 Report
-Quoted By: >>4763186
->>4763131
-Huh?

-Wait, did we just get our plan to search for our allies shot down?
-This guy better not be shafting us over in our search for Dumi, or he's going to get a Getter Scarf shoved where the sun don't shine.
-Anonymous Sat 27 Mar 2010 03:07:39 No.4763186 Report
->>4763184
-No, he's telling us to GTFO.
-In otherwords, that's a YES towards finding our allies.
-Sciencegar Sciencebolt Sat 27 Mar 2010 03:14:39 No.4763206 Report
-Quoted By: >>4763226 >>4763259 >>4763265 >>4763266
 "Tokugawa needs to know what the makeup of this world is, and what that might entail for out future.
 You need to find your friends, and lose any pursuit the Database may be sending after you.
 These twin desires coincide beautifully."

 You raise an eyebrow at Mr. Mireniamu.
 "You're sending up to make maps for you."